-There three different onsen sites in Tosukawa Village: Tosenji Onsen, Kamiyu Onsen and Totsukawa Onsen.
-Totsukawa Onsen is arguably the best choice as it is located in the center of the village and there are a couple stores and the bus terminal is close.
+There are three different onsen sites in Tosukawa Village: Tosenji Onsen, Kamiyu Onsen, and Totsukawa Onsen.
+Totsukawa Onsen is arguably the best choice as it is located in the center of the village and there are a couple of stores and the bus terminal is close.
 At any of these locations is a number of traditional Japanese-style ryokan where you can enjoy a nice long relaxing soak.

 Eat Local Food

 Since Totsukawa Village is completely surrounded by mountains, their food is a bit different from the traditional Japanese diet that mainly consists of a lot of ocean fish.
 Instead, the diet here is heavy in river fish such as sweetfish (ayu) or trout (amago), boar, deer, as well as hearty mountain vegetables.
 Boar or botan is particularly famous in Totsukawa Village.
 If you do decide to stay in a ryokan, they will most likely serve up many of the local delicacies.

 Totsukawa Village also has something called yubeshi.
 These are not at all like yubeshi found in other parts of Japan, which are typically sweet confections.
 Instead, these are a sort of savory preserved yuzu.
 The yuzu is hollowed out and mixed with miso, some seasoning, and a whole lot of other things!
 It has a very complex taste today the least; earthy, citrusy, salty.